top of page

 december 1-4, 2016

-I designed and sewed couture dog collars
+I had my own business - creating and sewing couture dog collars

-(in addition to my full-time corporate job)
+(plus a full-time corporate job)

-And I'd signed up for this show before we knew we'd be moving
+I'd signed up for this show before we knew we'd be moving

-With over 65,000 people attending, I didn't want to miss it
+With over 65,000 people attending, I couldn't miss it

 We were VERY excited